 People with the CD personality type tend to remove emotions from decision-making as much as possible, valuing efficiency and logic over intuition or social proof.
 They are usually more reserved in their interactions and relating to others in a more distant and detached manner, building trust slowly.

-CD Personality Traits
+DISC Type CD Personality Traits

 With a position on the far left of the DISC, Questioners typically prioritize personal space, privacy and autonomy.
 Their matter-of-fact, unsentimental approach to people and situations allows them to maintain a comfortable distance, with less emotional involvement in decisions.

-In summary, CD personality types tend to...
+In summary, DISC type CD personalities tend to...